-Applicants are requested to review, prior to applying to this Call for Applications, the Considerations for Shortlisted Applicants laid out in this Guidance Note, which will be applicable to all recipients of grant funding from the PREO Programme.
-A recipient refers to applicants that have been shortlisted following their submission to this Call for Application that have then been selected by the PREO Programme for grant funding.
+Applicants are requested to review, the Considerations for Shortlisted Applicants laid out in this Guidance Note below, which will be applicable to all recipients of grant funding from the PREO Programme.
+A

-Applications are to be submitted in English only.
+Applications are to be submitted in English language only.